Breast ultrasound is a test that uses sound waves to examine the breasts.

 How to prepare for the test

-Because you need to remove your clothing from the waist up, it may be helpful to wear a two-piece outfit.
-On the day of the test, do not use any lotions or powders on your breasts or wear deodorant under your arms.
+On the day of the test, do not use any lotions or powders on your breasts.
+Do not wear deodorant under your arms.

 How the test will feel

 This test usually does not cause any discomfort.

 Your doctor may order this test if you have:

 - A breast lump found during a breast exam